Explore AA Meetings in Ottawa

 You'll encounter a diverse group of individuals from various backgrounds, all united by their desire to overcome alcohol addiction.
 This diversity can offer different perspectives and insights into the recovery process.

-Literature and Resources
+Find Helpful Literature and Resources

 Most meetings provide AA literature, such as the "Big Book," which contains personal stories and the principles of AA.
 These resources can be helpful in understanding the program and finding additional support.

-Finding the Right Meeting for You
+How to Find the Right Ottawa AA Meeting for You

 With so many AA meetings available in Ottawa, finding the right one for you may require some trial and error.
 Here are some tips to help you in your search: